 - Problems inside a tooth or below the gum line

 Save yourself time, money, and unnecessary discomfort by having a dental X-ray to detect and treat these problems early on!

 We are all exposed to natural radiation daily in our environment.
 The amount of radiation exposure from a full mouth series of x-rays is equal to the amount a person receives in a single day from natural sources.
 Dental x-rays produce a low level of radiation and are considered very safe.
 Dentists take all of the necessary precautions to limit the patient’s exposure to radiation when taking dental x-rays.
 These precautions include placing lead apron shields on the body and using digital systems, which require less radiation.

 How often should dental x-rays be taken?

 The need for dental x-rays depends on each patient’s individual dental health needs.
-Your dentist and dental hygienist will recommend necessary x-rays based on the review of your medical and dental history, age consideration, dental exam, signs and symptoms, and risk for disease.
+Your dentist and dental hygienist will recommend necessary x-rays based on the review of your medical and dental history, age consideration, dental exam, signs and symptoms, and risk for a disease.
 A full mouth series (panoramic and bite-wing x-rays) is recommended for all of our new patients.
-A panoramic is usual good for 3 years.
+A panoramic is usually good for 3 years.